oliviaredfield/perspectiveapi/api_reference.md

 ### Quota and character length Limits

-You can check your quota limits by going to [your google cloud project's Perspective API page](https://console.cloud.google.com/apis/api/commentanalyzer.googleapis.com/quotas), and check your projects quota usage at
+You can check your quota limits by going to [your google cloud project's Perspective API page](https://console.cloud.google.com/apis/api/commentanalyzer.googleapis.com/quotas), and check your project's quota usage at
 [the cloud console quota usage page](https://console.cloud.google.com/iam-admin/quotas).

 The maximum text size per request is 3000 bytes.